College football: Official rules and notable rule distinctions

-Determination of national champion
+Determination of a national champion

-Currently, the NCAA Division I football teams are divided into two divisions – the "football bowl subdivision" (FBS) and the "football championship subdivision"(FCS).
-As indicated by the name, the FBS teams are eligible to play in post-season bowls.
+Currently, the NCAA Division I football teams are divided into two divisions – the "football bowl subdivision" (FBS) and the "football championship subdivision" (FCS).
+As indicated by the name, FBS teams are eligible to play in post-season bowls.
 The FCS teams, Division II, Division III, National Junior College teams play in sanctioned tournaments to determine their annual champions.
 There is not now, and never has been, an NCAA-sanctioned tournament to determine the champion of the top-level football teams.

 With the growth of bowl games, it became difficult to determine a national champion in a fair and equitable manner.
 As conferences became contractually bound to certain bowl games (a situation known as a tie-in), match-ups that guaranteed a consensus national champion became increasingly rare.

 Bowl Coalition

 In 1992, seven conferences and independent Notre Dame formed the Bowl Coalition, which attempted to arrange an annual No. 1 versus No. 2 matchup based on the final AP poll standings.
 The Coalition lasted for three years; however, several scheduling issues prevented much success; tie-ins still took precedence in several cases.
 For example, the Big Eight and SEC champions could never meet, since they were contractually bound to different bowl games.
 The coalition also excluded the Rose Bowl, arguably the most prestigious game in the nation, and two major conferences—the Pac-10 and Big Ten—meaning that it had limited success.